vacp2p/10ksim/deployment-utilities/docker_utilities/nimlibp2p/publisher_headless/README.md

 ### How It Works
 1. **Getting Publisher Details**:
-Select a publisher and determine its IP address and message endpoint.
-Every message is published by a new publisher.
+Select a publisher and determine it's IP address and message endpoint.
+For every message, a new randomly selected peer is used.
 For k8s publisher selection is service-based `--peer-selection service`.
 It uses the libp2p service `nimp2p-service` to determine IP addresses for random peers.
 For the shadow simulator, publisher selection is id-based `--peer-selection id`.
 It sequentially selects peers to determine their IP addresses.

 2. **Message Preparation**: